EarlyHemisphere/steamprofilechanger/README.md

 # steamprofilechanger
-A python script that uses requests to change a user's profile picture to a random picture from the internet at given time intervals.
+A python script that uses requests and ValvePython to change a user's profile picture to a random picture from the internet at given time intervals.

 ### Setup
 As long as the script has an "images" folder in the same directory that consists of a "test.jpg" that can be any image you want, it'll work.
 It overwrites the test.jpg each time.

-A `sId`, `sessionid`, `steamLogin`, and `steamLoginSecure` need to be filled in so Steam can authenticate you.
- - `sId` is just your SteamID64.
- - `sessionid`, `steamLogin`, and `steamLoginSecure` can all be obtained by going to Chrome Settings -> Content Settings -> Cookies -> See All Cookies and Site Data -> steamcommunity.
+With python and the right packages installed, anyone can run the script successfully if their steam username and password is known.
+2FA is also taken care of by ValvePython.

 ### Process
 At each specified interval in time, the script: